Workforce Reduction Policy

 Employees affected by the work force reduction who are enrolled and covered in a University group medical and/or dental plan may extend their coverage under the University's group plans for a period of up to six (6) months, or until employed elsewhere and eligible for coverage (whichever occurs sooner).
 This period of extended coverage will be provided at the regular employee rate of contribution in effect at the time (as adjusted each January).
 Coverage includes the employee and dependents as applicable.

 After the six month period, affected individuals may continue coverage under the provisions of COBRA.
 Currently, COBRA allows a period of up to 18 months, (6 months at employee rate + remaining 12 months at the COBRA rate of 102% of the total premium), in effect at that time for employee (and as applicable dependent) coverage.
-Individuals enrolled in Blue Cross/blue Shield Plan my covert to the direct pay basis with Blue Cross/Blue Shield without evidence of insurability (thereby assuring coverage for any pre- existing condition).
+Individuals enrolled in a Loyola medical plan covered by Aetna may convert to the direct pay basis with Aetna without evidence of insurability (thereby assuring coverage for any pre-existing condition).

 Insurance coverage ceases as of the last day of work.
 The life insurance plan my be converted during a 30 day grace period to a direct pay plan by contacting the carrier.
 The long term disability plan is not convertible.